ccTLD Workshop Samoa: FreeBSD Install

 - Press ENTER for "OK" to set password for root account.

-- The password we are going to use is "san0g2k5" - That's all lower-case letters with the numbers zero (0), 2, and 5.
+- The password we are going to use will be given out in class.
 Please use this password and do not change it during the week in case an instructor needs access to your machine to help with exercises.
-Notice that we have picked a mildly secure password (except that it's printed in a document that will soon be cached for Google searches... :-)).

 - When prompted with, " Visit the general configuration menu for a chance to set any last options?" answer "No".